zlehmann/using-active-model-serializer-lab-v-000/README.md

    `products_controller` to use the new serializer in place of the existing `to_json` code.
 2. Update the product show page to handle the new JSON.
-3. On the products `index` page, update the `More Info` buttton so that it uses the `/products/id.json` route to get both description and inventory.
+3. On the products `index` page, update the `More Info` button so that it uses the `/products/id.json` route to get both description and inventory.
   * **Note:** The serializer will return a different value for